 A court may be more likely to grant a termination of parental rights if there is a simultaneous adoption by another party.
 This is commonly done in stepparent adoptions, where one biological parent must terminate their parental rights before the stepparent can adopt the child.

-In these cases, the court is giving legal parental rights to a person who has already shown their commitment to the child.
+In these cases, the court gives legal parental rights to a person who has already shown commitment to the child.
 This factor can be weighed against determining the biological parent’s rights when determining the best interests of the child.

-The lawyers at King Law can help you through the difficult process of separation, divorce, and child custody.
+The lawyers at King Law serve individuals in need throughout South Carolina, and we can help you through the difficult process of separation, divorce, and child custody.
 We invite you to come in and talk with one of our family law attorneys during an in-person consultation.
-Our number is 888-748-KING (5464).
+Give us a call at (888) 748-5464 or (888) 748-KING.
+Alternatively, complete our contact form, and we’ll get back to you as soon as possible.

 Previous Post